Women’s Fashion from 1900 to 1919

 With the notable exception of the Australians, and in particular Australian swimmer Annette Kellerman, who was somewhat of a swimsuit revolutionary, bathing costumes between 1900 and 1920 changed only gradually.

-It is tricky to determine accurately, the origins of the gamine drop-waist style which was to become the norm by the 1920s.
+It is tricky to determine accurately the arrival of the flapper look.
+The origins of the gamine drop-waist style which was to become the norm by the 1920s.
 The excellent Fashion since 1900 – draws attention to a mother and daughter design by Jeanne Lanvin from 1914.

-Look closely at the daughters little boxy dress with a drop waist and you see the flapper dress look that was to dominate some years later!
+Look closely at the daughters little boxy dress.
+It has a drop waist.
+You see the flapper dress look that was to dominate some years later!

 Her love for more sporty and casual dress spread in viral fashion from the seaside town of Deauville – where she had opened a shop – to Paris, London and beyond.
 In 1917 Harper’s Bazaar said “Chanel’s name is on the lips of every buyer.”